Barbara Hirst

 “There is a voice that I listen to when I am painting outside.
 It begins with the sound of wind in the trees or flowing water broken by the call of a bird or distant traffic.
 In this ebb and flow of collective sounds in the environment, I see the ever-changing sunlight, feel the wind on my face, and a conversation emerges.
 It is a conversation with place, an encounter with the light that I seek to capture.
 Its fleeting quality makes me want to pursue it even more.
 As these precious moments are filtered through my perception, I respond to them with the language of painting.”

 Barbara Hirst received her Bachelor of Fine Arts from the University of Manitoba’s School of Art in 1987 where she studied with Canadian artist, Ivan Eyre, and was honoured with the university gold medal for her drawing thesis.
+In addition, she has degrees in Clinical Art Therapy and Arts Education.

 Previous